embedded-office/canopen-stack/docs/docs/hardware/timer/index.md

 ### Timer Modes

-As a source for CANopen timer management we need some kind of interrupt, which is related to the real time.
-We destinguish between two different modes for generate the needed time intervals out of the real-time related interrupt: the **Cyclic Mode** and the **Delta Mode**.
+As a source for CANopen timer management, we need some kind of interrupt which is related to real-time.
+We distinguish between two different modes for generating the needed time intervals out of the real-time related interrupt: the **Cyclic Mode** and the **Delta Mode**.

 #### Cyclic Mode

 In this mode, a periodic interrupt source is (re-)used.
-The period time of the interrupts represents the granularity for generation of needed time intervals.
+The period time of the interrupts represents the granularity for the generation of needed time intervals.

 ![Time Generation in Cyclic Mode](/assets/images/timer-cyclic-mode.svg "Time Generation in Cyclic Mode")